Disclaimer – Terms and Conditions

 1.1 The Cyprus Fiduciary Association was established in November 2011 by the initiative of leading firms in Cyprus providing fiduciary, management and administration services to companies and other vehicles engaged in international business activities or involved in international business structures.

-1.2 The business address of CFA in case you wish to contact the Organization is:
+1.2 The business address of CYFA in case you wish to contact the Organization is:

 1.3 By accessing this website, you as a user (hereinafter visitor), accept and agree to our Terms and Conditions mentioned herein.

 Using CYFA’s Website

 2.1 The access and use of www.cyfa.org.cy constitutes acceptance of the present terms and conditions which come into effect from the date and time the visitor first logs on to this Website.

 3.1 The information available on this website is intended as a guide only and every reasonable effort shall be made to ensure the accuracy and the timeliness of the information.
 In no circumstances shall CYFA be legally bound by any information contained in this website, and shall accept no liability whatsoever in respect of loss caused by reliance of a visitor on such information.

 3.2 In the event of any discrepancy between the version of a document obtained from this website and the designated official version, the designated official version is the authoritative one.
 The representations of opinions or recommendations of third parties, which may also be included on this site, do not necessarily reflect the views of CYFA, or its members nor indicate a commitment to a particular course of action.

 3.3 The information appearing on the Website as Sector Vacancies with respect to each job vacancy to which reference is made, is simply conveyed to the visitor by CYFA in the form submitted to us by the interested members.
 CYFA does not get involved at all in the recruitment process and the recipients of this information are advised to carry out their own investigation as to the characteristics of the specific vacancies they may wish to consider further.